wooster0/shifting/README.md

 * [PrivateEmail](https://privateemail.com/) (paid, has a free trial)
 * [mailbox.org](https://mailbox.org/en/) (paid, has a free trial)

-Now if you think that the storage these services offer is insufficient, let me tell you that there is actually a good thing to having limited storage.
+&emsp;Now if you think that the storage these services offer is insufficient,<br>
+&emsp;let me tell you that there is actually a good thing to having limited storage.<br>
-You will be forced to delete spam emails or emails you no longer need and that naturally makes your mailbox smaller, more organised and easier to navigate through.
+&emsp;You will be forced to delete spam emails or emails you no longer need and that naturally makes your mailbox smaller,<br>
+&emsp;more organised and easier to navigate through.<br>
-It forces you to make sure your mailbox stays clean, and that's good for your own sake.
-But even if you don't do so, 500 MB or 1 GB is plenty of space for the average user.
+&emsp;It forces you to make sure your mailbox stays clean, and that's good for your own sake.<br>
+&emsp;But even if you don't do so, 500 MB or 1 GB is plenty of space for the average user.

 ## WhatsApp (messengers):